Shreya-Shukla19/Student-Performance-AI/README.md

 # Student Performance Predictions AI

 ## About This Project
-Hi, I am **Sarthak Bhadauriya**.
+Hi, I am **Shreya Shukla**.
 I built this project to predict student performance using Machine Learning and serve predictions through a Flask web application.

 My goal with this project was simple:
 - train a reliable ML model on student data